When you think of yoga, what comes to mind will depend on your specific experience with the practice.

 Yoga is definitely one of the most popular ways to practice self care, considering that millions of people consider themselves to be at least part time "yogis."

 A little known fact about yoga is that asanas, or postures, are only one aspect of the practice.
-Yoga actually includes various branches that focus on more than just physical poses; these include branches dedicated to breathwork, meditation, self reflection, mindful living, and compassion towards others.
+Yoga actually includes various branches that focus on more than just physical poses; these include branches dedicated to breathwork, meditation, self reflection, mindful living, and compassion towards yourself and others.

 While there are more than a dozen different types of yoga practiced around the world, here are some of the most common, what they entail, and their main benefits.